Kinetic closure of turbulence: Chapman--Enskog expansion, hydrodynamic limit and kinetic closure of the filtered Boltzmann equation

-The first way exploits the 0th and 1st raw moments of \cref{fce1} to simplify the derivatives of the higher-order raw moments in \cref{filtered_second_moments} for a isothermal and incompressible flow.
-This procedure follows the same spirit as Appendix A.2.2 of \cite{kruger_lattice_2017}, but the presence of subfilter-scale moments introduces an additional level of complexity.
+The first way exploits the 0-th and 1st raw moments of \cref{fce1} to simplify the derivatives of the higher-order raw moments in \cref{filtered_second_moments} for an isothermal and incompressible flow.
+This procedure follows the spirit of Appendix A.2.2 in \cite{kruger_lattice_2017}, but the presence of subfilter-scale moments introduces an additional level of complexity.
 After rewriting $(\bullet)$ and recombining the scales by summing the resulting equation with the first-order moment of \cref{fce1}, one obtains the hydrodynamic limit of the FBE: